Should you worry about a mosquito that lands on you with its bum in the air?

-Whether your vehicle has broken down or it becomes bogged – getting stuck in the bush has its own set of rules.
+Whether your vehicle has broken down or becomes bogged – getting stuck in the bush has its own rules.

 Be patient, and again, stay with your vehicle.
 Other game-drive vehicles will find you at some point.

-Should you come across a vehicle stopped by the road in the bush then it’s courtesy to ask if all is ok.
+Should you come across a vehicle stopped by the road in the bush, then it’s courtesy to ask if all is okay.
 If not, then maybe you can help or relay a message to someone at a campsite to have them organise help.

 28. Traversing Soft Sand

-Soft sand is easier to drive both after some rain and early morning when it is damp and more compacted.
+Soft sand is easier to drive after some rain and early morning when damp and more compacted.

 Keeping a lower tyre pressure is key to avoid becoming bogged.
-Making sure you have traction recovery boards with you is a really good idea.
+Making sure you have traction recovery boards is a good idea.